mediaexmachina/mediadeepa/src/main/resources/doc/en/features.md

 And it can export to file the FFprobe XML with media headers (container and A/V streams).

-This application can run on three different modes:
+This application can run on three different "modes":
  - **Process to export**: this is the classical mode.
 Mediadeepa will drive FFmpeg to produce analysis data from your source file, and export the result a the end.
  - **Process to extract**: sometimes, you don't need to process data during the analysis session.
 So, Mediadeepa can just extract to raw text/xml files (zipped in one archive file) all the gathered data from FFmpeg.
  - **Import to export**: to load in Mediadeepa all gathered raw data files.
 Mediadeepa is **very tolerant** with the zip content, notably if they were not created by Mediadeepa (originally). **No one is mandatory in zip.**

+You can process multiple files in one run.

 ## Known limitations for Mediadeepa